Thinkmill-learning-paths/css-basics/step1/README.md

 Please create the layout below.
 Maybe use [CodePen](https://codepen.io) or whatever else you prefer.
+Make sure you can share it and make it easy for the owner to verify.
 Pay attention to the semantic HTML elements to use.

 ### Layout 1